 The production of Helium-3 in the Ionian League is the second largest, yet most lucrative source of income.
 With numerous sources with which one could produce Helium-3 existing within Ionian Cluster and beyond, numerous corporations bid for the rights to control these deposits, whilst paying tithe to the League.
 Numerous state run Helium-3 production facilities operate within the Ionian League as well, in order to produce fuel for the government’s naval forces and cut the costs of having to import the fuel from abroad.

-Interstellar trade within the Ionian League is overseen and maintained by the Bureau of Extra-Solar Commerce, which also control the Ionian Merchant Navy; vessels registered under the Ionian League that pay tithe to the League in return for protection and compensation in the case that their goods or vessel are damaged or lost in the scenario of pirate attacks or natural disasters.
+Interstellar trade within the Ionian League is overseen and maintained by the Commerce Council and its Bureau of Extra-Solar Commerce, which also control the Ionian Merchant Navy; vessels registered under the Ionian League for protection and compensation in the case that their goods or vessels are damaged or lost in the scenario of pirate attacks or natural disasters in return for a tithe as well as conscripted service into the Unified Ionian Navy during times of war.
 The Ionian League’s main source of income comes from its private sector – the numerous corporations and mega-corporations that operate out of Foslara or its controlled space, corporate entities which provide goods with which the League can sell.
 The lifeblood of the Ionain economy is its numerous shipping lanes and its Termini hubs.

 Consisting of numerous worlds throughout the Ionian Star Cluster, the Ionian League has become increasingly culturally diverse.
 However, due to the nature of the colonization of the Ionian Cluster, numerous cultural and religious similarities exist within the different member-states.
 The Ionian League practice a policy of liberalism concerning the different cultures and religions operating within its territory,